Ground-level power supply: Standardization

 Alstom, Elonroad, and other companies have, in 2020, begun drafting a standard for ground-level power supply electric roads.
 The European Commission published in 2021 a request for regulation and standardization of electric road systems.
 Shortly afterward, a working group of the French Ministry of Ecology recommended adopting a European electric road standard formulated with Sweden, Germany, Italy, the Netherlands, Spain, Poland, and others.

 A standard for on-board electrical equipment for a vehicle powered by a rail electric road system (ERS) was approved and published in late 2022.
 The standard, CENELEC Technical Standard 50717, specifies the following: an ERS voltage of 750 volts; a contact shoe capable of withstanding impact of gravel and similar road debris at the maximum operating speed; a weak link that breaks off the current collector at the structural fixing points if the force is larger than the maximum specified by the vehicle manufacturer; automatic monitoring of the presence of ERS infrastructure; automatic engagement and disengagement; a presence signal that may be analog or digital, and optional standard bidirectional communication; ease of inspection and replacement for the wearing parts of the sliding contact; and standard tests, markings, maintenance, and operational environment conditions.
-The 50717 standard does not encompass, but specifies for normative purposes, three architectures for ERS infrastructure: Type A architecture with two parallel surface-level conductive rails, one positive and one negative; Type B architecture with a single surface-level or raised track with short segments where each two segments in series consist of one positive and one negative segment; and Type C architecture with three parallel conductive rails, one positive and one negative below surface level in 1.5 cm wide channels, and one or more rails earthed at surface level.
+The 50717 standard does not encompass infrastructure architectures, but specifies three: Type A architecture with two parallel surface-level conductive rails, one positive and one negative; Type B architecture with a single surface-level or raised track with short segments where each two segments in series consist of one positive and one negative segment; and Type C architecture with three parallel conductive rails, one positive and one negative below surface level in 1.5 cm wide channels, and one or more rails earthed at surface level.

 A complete power and communication standard for a unified and interoperable solution for ground-level power supply through embedded rails for road vehicles in accordance with European Union directive 2023/1804 is specified in CENELEC technical standard 50740.
 The standard was approved in 2025.